Kanazawa Castle

 How do I get to Kanazawa Castle?

 The nearest station is Kanazawa Station (JR Hokuriku Shinkansen / Hokuriku Main Line).
-It is approximately a 25-minute walk from the station.
+From there it is about 25 minutes on foot.
 Kanazawa Loop Bus 'Kenroku' stops at Kenrokuen-shita (adjacent to castle). ¥200 per ride.
 Recommended over walking from the station.
-Parking: Paid parking available near Kenrokuen Garden entrance.
-Busiest on weekends; arrive early.
-Accessible with a JR Pass.

 How much does Kanazawa Castle cost to enter?